tomwalder/php-appengine-search/README.md

 Generally this means developers cannot access the service without using [Python/Java/Go proxy modules](https://github.com/tomwalder/phpne14-text-search) - which adds complexity, another language, additional potential points of failure and performance impact.

-**PRE-ALPHA** This library is in the very early stages of development.
+**ALPHA** This library is in the very early stages of development.
 Do not use it in production.
 It will change.

 ## Table of Contents ##